In September, I set up a new yellowDog studio space. I needed a place to create, play and get dirty. No computer work allowed...

 I was content with a static scene but our electrical engineer/computer/animation expert, Chris, wanted to make things happen.
 It's been a great collaboration figuring out how to build the cardboard forms, how to make them move and what parts we needed to get the effect we wanted.
 [Think windshield wiper motor for a dog's tail or modified racetrack for a little running mouse...]

-We hope that you go and visit our little experiment at 406 Hillsborough Street.
-Once there, ring the doorbell and see what happens!
-But wait till sunset.
-It's set to animate after 5pm since nighttime gives the best view.
+We hope that you were able to go and visit our little experiment at 406 Hillsborough Street to see what happened when you rang the doorbell at sunset!
+It was set to animate after 5pm since nighttime gave the best view.

 Thanks to Chris, Jim, Gracie, Mandi, Ellen, Helen, Alex and Brett for your creativity, assistance and moral support [even during ceilings falling] for making this happen.
 It's been the best distraction yet!
 And, mom, your marketing and enthusiasm goes above and beyond!
 Regards. ; )